 This post may contain affiliate links, please see the privacy policy for details.

-This beanless chili is another hearty dish to consider or you might prefer Mexican carnitas.
-If you’re craving soup, this sausage tortellini soup is really good.
+This beanless chili is another hearty dish, or you might prefer Mexican carnitas.
+Also try brown stew chicken, pasta alla gricia and this Irish lamb stew.

 Pasta e Ceci Ingredients